kban3108-max/CPU-Simulator/README.md

 3. compile it alongside your main file
 4. enjoy

-Warning: currently the source code is optimized for the android fileystsem soon I'll add more versions but for now you can rewrite the file io segments for other operating systems
+Warning: currently the source code is optimized for the android filesystem soon I'll add more versions but for now you can rewrite the file IO segments for other operating systems